On Finiteness of Stationary Configurations of the Planar Five-vortex Problem: Construction of the 5-vortex diagrams

 Then Rule I implies that there is at least one $z$-stroke and one $w$-stroke among the cluster of vertices $\textbf{3}$, $\textbf{4}$, and $\textbf{5}$.
 There are two possibilities: whether there is another $zw$-edge or not.

 If another $zw$-edge is present, then it is again isolated.
 This is the first diagram in Figure \ref{fig:C=2}.
+Note that $w_{15}\approx \epsilon^{-2}$, which contradicts with Proposition \ref{Prp:dumbbell}, thus impossible.

 If another $zw$-edge is not present, there is at least one edge in both color.
 By the circling method, the adjacent vertex is $z$- and $w$-circled.
 By the Estimate, the $z$-edge implies the two attached vertices are $w$-close.
 Then the two ends are both $w$-circled by Rule II.
 Thus, all three vertices are $z$- and $w$-circled.
-Then there is more strokes in the diagram.
+Then there are more strokes in the diagram.
 This is a contradiction.

 If there is no $zw$-edge, there are adjacent $z$-edges and $w$-edges.
 From any such adjacency there is no other edge.
 Suppose that vertex $\textbf{1}$ connects with vertex $\textbf{4}$ by $w$-edges and connects with $\textbf{2}$ by $z$-edges.
 The circling method implies that $\textbf{1}$ is $z$- and $w$-circled, 2 is $w$-circled and 4 is $z$-circled.
 The color of $\textbf{2}$ and $\textbf{4}$ forces the color of edges from the circle.
-If the two edgers go to the same vertex, we get the diagram corresponding to Roberts' continuum at infinity, shown as the second in Figure \ref{fig:C=2}.
+If one of the two new edges completes the triangle with vertices $\textbf{1, 2, 4}$, then Rule VI implies that $C>2$, a contradiction.
+If the two new edges go to the same vertex, we get the diagram corresponding to Roberts' continuum at infinity, shown as the second in Figure \ref{fig:C=2}.

-If the two edgers go to the different vertices, the circling method demands a cycle with alternating colors, which is impossible since we have only five edges.
+If the two edges go to the different vertices, the circling method and Rule I demand a cycle with alternating colors, which is impossible since the cycle has five edges.